-- free drop-in help in areas such as essay writing (including APA documentation), English, biology, chemistry, physics, and math for all College students to assist in completion of course requirements - a peer-tutoring service available to qualified students needing help in courses with specialized content - Individualized skills development courses (DEV) designed to improve academic skills in preparation for further credit coursework or to assist probationary students improve their opportunities for success. - Strategy instruction, intervention, and support through workshops, class visits, and individual appointments.
-These sessions cover varied topics including studying, listening and note-taking, textbook reading, test-taking, time management, and memory and concentration.
+- free drop-in help in areas such as essay writing (including APA documentation), English, biology, chemistry, physics, and math for all College students to assist in completion of course requirements. - peer-tutoring for qualified postsecondary students needing help in courses with specialized content. - individualized skills development courses (DEV) designed to improve academic skills in preparation for further credit coursework or to assist at-risk students improve their opportunities for success. - learning strategy instruction, intervention, and support through workshops, class visits, and individual appointments.
+These sessions cover varied topics including studying, listening and note-taking, textbook reading, testtaking, time management, and memory and concentration.